-As the use of cloud computing increases, what are the ethical implications for lawyers storing client files remotely?
-In short, lawyers must observe their long standing ethical obligation to preserve client confidences and conduct due diligence into any service or vendor used to store client information.
+As the use of cloud computing by lawyers increases, what are the ethical implications for lawyers storing client files remotely?
+In short, lawyers must observe their long-standing ethical obligation to preserve client confidence and conduct due diligence into any service or vendor used to store client information.
 To those ends, in early 2016 a consortium of legal cloud computing providers, the Legal Cloud Computing Association (LCCA), released its Security Standards providing guidelines for cloud service providers to ensure adequate protection of client data stored in the cloud in a manner consistent with lawyers’ ethical obligations.

-Over 20 state and local bar associations have weighed in on cloud computing with ethics opinions.
-A good summary of ethical opinions relating to cloud computing may be found on the ABA’s website.
-However, regardless of jurisdiction, most opinions share common underpinnings: preservation of confidential client information and a duty of due diligence to ensure that vendors or data storage services take adequate precautions to secure client data.
+At least 30 state and local bar associations have weighed in on the legal ethics of cloud computing.
+However, regardless of jurisdiction, most opinions share common underpinnings: preservation of confidential client information and duty of due diligence to ensure that vendors or data storage services take adequate precautions to secure client data.

-The starting point for legal ethics relating to cloud computing is an attorney’s obligation to keep client matters confidential.
+The starting point for legal ethics and cloud computing for lawyers is an attorney’s obligation to keep client matters confidential.
 This obligation is generally found in state rules of professional conduct similar to Model Rule of Professional Conduct 1.6 which states that lawyers “shall not reveal information relating to the representation of a client unless the client gives informed consent.”

-Of the opinions considering attorneys’ use of cloud storage and SaaS, the consensus is that use of cloud services is appropriate, provided the attorney uses reasonable care to ensure client data security.
-For instance, the Alabama Disciplinary Commission, drawing guidance from Arizona and Nevada, concluded in Opinion 2010-02 “that a lawyer may use ‘cloud computing’ or third party providers to store client data provided the attorney exercises reasonable care in doing so.”
-In Alabama, the lawyer’s duty of reasonable care requires them to: 1) learn how the provider secures data; 2) reasonably ensure the software provider abides by confidentiality agreements; and 3) keep abreast of safeguards to protect client data.
+Of the opinions considering attorneys’ use of cloud storage and SaaS, the consensus is that the use of cloud services is appropriate, provided the attorney uses reasonable care to ensure client data security.
+For instance, the Alabama Disciplinary Commission, drawing guidance from Arizona and Nevada, concluded in Opinion 2010-02 that lawyer cloud computing and the use third parties to store client data is permissible “provided the attorney exercises reasonable care in doing so.”
+In Alabama, the lawyer’s duty of reasonable care requires them to 1) learn how the provider secures data; 2) reasonably ensure the software provider abides by confidentiality agreements, and 3) keep abreast of safeguards to protect client data.